Student Handbooks

 Facilities

 The Departments of Music, Theatre and Worship Leadership & Techology are housed in Thomas T. Martin Hall.
-In addition to practice and rehearsal facilities, Martin Hall features The Fisher-Brewer recording studio, MAC lab equipped with updated Finale and Pro Tools, and a music library.
+In addition to practice and rehearsal facilities, Martin Hall also features The Fisher-Brewer recording studio.
 Choral and Instrumental Libraries are also located in Martin Hall.
-Moorer Auditorium provides an ideal setting for recital performances.
+Moorer Auditorium provides appropriate setting for recital performances.

 Dress Code

 Students are encouraged to dress respectably when attending academic classes, rehearsals, recitals, performances, and professional events.
-Pajamas and gym attire are discouraged for academic classes.
-Required dress code for recitals, performances, professional events, recital hour and seminar are listed under guidelines and etiquette below.
+Required dress code for recitals, performances, and professional events are listed under guidelines and etiquette below.

 Applied Music Policies and Procedures